 Employee benefits that can help

 Accident insurance can help cover copays or other out-of-pocket expenses related to an accidental injury, as well as nonmedical costs, such as transportation and lodging necessary to receive treatment.
-Benefits are paid directly to the insured, not to the hospital or health provider (unless otherwise assigned), so injured employees can use the benefit to help pay for whatever expenses they need, including child care, groceries or even rent.
+Benefits are paid directly to the insured, not to the hospital or health provider (unless otherwise assigned), so injured employees can use the benefit to help pay for whatever expenses they need.

-But injuries aren’t the only reason a traveler might seek medical care while on vacation.
+But injuries aren’t the only reason a traveler might seek medical care for while on vacation.
 If an employee needs to be hospitalized, hospital indemnity insurance can help cover the associated costs.
 As with accident insurance, hospital indemnity pays policyholders (unless otherwise assigned), helping cover necessities if an employee is hospitalized.
 Unlike accident insurance, employees have additional protection for covered hospitalizations for illnesses, not just injuries.